-These guides teaching new users how to use cryptocurrency are not addressing the fact of the matter that most coming into the concept now, have kinda no clue what most of these guides are referring too.
-We are going to try and help with that, our goal and focus is to bring you the help in a easily understandable form, that best meets today's quick paced world.
-No need to spend the whole day and learn, when we can teach you along the way, step by step, using examples as a means to teach not just words.
+Many of these guides that are teaching new users how to use cryptocurrency are not addressing the fact of the matter that most coming into the cryptocurrency concept now, have kinda no clue what most of these altcoin guides are referring too.
+We are going to try and help with that, our goal and focus is to bring you the help in a easily understandable form, that best meets today's fast paced world.
+No need to spend the whole day and learn, when we can teach you along the way, step by step, using examples as a means to teach not just words on a screen.